MicrosoftDocs/azure-docs/articles/cosmos-db/synapse-link-power-bi.md

 * [Create a Synapse workspace](../synapse-analytics/quickstart-create-workspace.md) named **SynapseLinkBI**.

-* Connect the Azure Cosmos database to the ‘SynapseLinkBI’ Synapse workspace.
+* Connect the Azure Cosmos database to the "SynapseLinkBI" Synapse workspace.

 ## Create a database and views